 Okay, so we all know that pie is kind of my thing.
 Along with Diet Coke, of course, but I love a good pie.
 And a lot of the time, people leave the pies alone all year, and then whip out their pie skills for Thanksgiving.
 But I am here to tell you that PIES ARE NOT JUST FOR THANKSGIVING.
 In my family, we enjoy pie well into the new year.
 And these DIY holiday pie crust designs are the ultimate in holiday entertaining.
-After last year’s pie workshop, I wanted to come up with new and easy ways for you to decorate your pies.
-We’ve still got a whole month of holiday celebration so let’s talk about upping your pie game with a virtual pie workshop!
+After the greatest pie workshop ever, I wanted to come up with new and easy ways for you to decorate your pies.
+We’ve still got a whole two months of holiday celebration so let’s talk about upping your pie game with a virtual pie workshop!
 We’ve also got several pie-themed giveaways happening throughout the week, so ready yourselves!
-We’ve partnered with Flower Muse for a big ol’ giveaway today so you can do things right!
+We’ve partnered with Flower Muse for a big ol’ giveaway today so you can do things right! **This giveaway is closed.

 When people think of pie crust, they’re either comfortable with it, or they take off running in the other direction.
 But it’s so easy, people!
 And you can use any cookie cutter to create unique shapes to top all of your pies!
 I love a good cherry pie and this one has a layer of caramelized sugar just above the bottom crust.
 Before filling the pie, we sprinkled the crust with turbinado sugar and used a torch to slightly brown and burn it.
 So there’s a little crunch when you bite into this guy!